ysyk2021/the-productive-investor-maximizing-your-returns-with-smart-strategies/src/chapter-6-1.md

-Chapter 6: Active vs Passive Investing: Comparing Active and Passive Investing Strategies
+Comparing Active and Passive Investing Strategies
 =========================================================================================

 In this chapter, we will compare active and passive investing strategies to help investors make an informed decision about which approach is best for them.